 As Montessori parents, we firmly believe in the principle that experiential learning stays with the child forever.
 But how can we give him experiences during the lockdown?
 We had to resort to gadgets again and search for various alternatives.
 All thanks to technology, my child is able to understand different Indian dance forms, explore different painting forms, and do a lot more stuff, which during earlier days wouldn’t have been possible.
-He was able to explore a little about space too based on the various videos released by planetariums across the globe.
+He was able to explore a little about space, too, based on the various videos released by planetariums across the globe.

-- Understanding the value of Work Ethics:
+- Understanding the Value of Work Ethics:

-- Hugs, Hugs and more Hugs:
+- Hugs, Hugs, and more Hugs:

 There is an age-old adage about the health of a family.
-It says – The family, that eats, and prays together stays together.
+It says – The family that eats and prays together stays together.
 But our new adage is as follows:

-A family that hugs a lot and eats prays together stays together.
+A family that hugs a lot and eats and prays together stays together.
 This is because this family would be strongly connected due to all the hugs they have together.

 There is a lot more that one can learn from 2020.
-But the above mentioned are our top parental lessons from 2020.
+But the abovementioned are our top parental lessons from 2020.
 We intend to take them forward into 2021 and beyond.
 Family health and connection have become our utmost priority in 2021.